 Field collected larvae were brought to the laboratory, dipped in a solution containing 1% sodium hypochlorite (bleach) to avoid contamination by pathogens and placed in 21x16x4 cm plastic boxes.
 Both species were fed on an artificial diet established from that described by Poitout and Buès (1970) with some modifications (Tables 1 and 2).
-Immediately after asepsis, collected larvae of O. nubilalis were sent to BTL GmbH Sagerheide (Germany) to be analyzed there.
+Immediately after asepsis, collected larvae of O. nubilalis were sent to BTL GmbH

+Sagerheide (Germany) to be analyzed there.

-Larvae of S. nonagrioides were in diapause at the time of collection, so they were placed on a rearing chamber (Sanyo MLR-350 H, Sanyo, Osaka, Japan) at $14 \pm 1^{\circ}$ C, $70 \pm 5\%$ relative humidity and a photoperiod of 12:12 hours (L:D).
+Larvae of S. nonagrioides that were in diapause at the time of collection were placed on a rearing chamber (Sanyo MLR-350 H, Sanyo, Osaka, Japan) at $14 \pm 1^{\circ}$ C, $70 \pm 5\%$ relative humidity and a photoperiod of 12:12 hours (L:D).
 They were kept at these conditions until the larvae showed signs of diapause break.
 Then, larvae were placed under conditions $28 \pm 1^{\circ}$ C, $70 \pm 5\%$ relative humidity and continuous light until pupation.
-The sex was determined at the pupal stage and a variable number of couples from the same zone (normally from 3 to 6), in function of the day of adult emergence, were confined in ventilated plastic cylinders (12 cm diameter x 30 cm high) containing 5-7 maize seedlings for oviposition at standard rearing conditions ($25 \pm 1^{\circ}$ C, $70 \pm 10\%$ relative humidity and a photoperiod of 16:8 hours (L:D).
-After 7 days the egg masses were collected, placed into ventilated plastic boxes containing wet filter paper and incubated under the same conditions.
-Neonate larvae (< 24 h old) were utilized in the bioassays.
+Larvae that were not in diapause at the time of collection were maintained at standard rearing conditions ($25 \pm 1^{\circ}$ C, $70 \pm 10\%$ relative humidity and a photoperiod of 16:8 hours (L:D) until pupation.
+The sex was determined at the pupal stage and a variable number of couples from the same zone (normally from 3 to 6), in function of the day of adult emergence, were confined in ventilated plastic cylinders (12 cm diameter x 30 cm high) containing 5-7 maize seedlings for oviposition at standard rearing conditions.
+After 7 days, egg masses were collected, placed into ventilated plastic boxes containing wet filter paper and incubated under the same conditions.
+Neonates (larvae < 24 h old) were utilized in the bioassays.